Copyright (c) 2014 The University of Manchester

 :param int ethernet_x:

-The global ethernet x for the board the chip is on
+The global Ethernet-enabled chip X coordinate for the board the

 :param int ethernet_y:

-The global ethernet y for the board the chip is on
+The global Ethernet-enabled chip Y coordinate for the board the

 :return: global (x,y) coordinates of the chip